MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOAppBillingPolicy.md

 ### -AzureRegion

-The region of the application.
+The region of the Azure Subscription.

 ```yaml
 Type: String